Prime-Holding/rx_bloc/packages/rx_bloc/README.md

 ### Android Plugin

 You can create the contracts along with the BloC class by yourself, but this seems to be a tedious task, isn't it?
-To become more productive you can use the [RxBloC Android Plugin](https://plugins.jetbrains.com/plugin/16165-rxbloc?preview=true) that helps effectively creating reactive BloCs.
+It's recommended using the [RxBloC Android Plugin](https://plugins.jetbrains.com/plugin/16165-rxbloc?preview=true) that helps effectively creating reactive BloCs.
 [![Android Plugin](https://raw.githubusercontent.com/Prime-Holding/rx_bloc/feature/36-readme-updates/packages/rx_bloc/doc/asset/android_plugin.png)](https://plugins.jetbrains.com/plugin/16165-rxbloc?preview=true)